skynet-guide/docs/docs/renting/renting-on-sia.en.md

 Before following this article in order to set up your own renter with Sia-UI on Windows 10, it would be best if you read the [Before you start](/renting/before-you-start.html) page.
 Also if you want to learn the technical details to how renting works, make sure to check out the [renting article](/sia/renting.html) that I also wrote.

 Renting on Windows 10 with Sia-UI
-So first off you’re gonna want to head to the official [Sia website](https://sia.tech/).
+So first off you’re gonna want to head to the official <a href="https://sia.tech/" target="_blank" rel="noopener noreferrer">Sia website</a>.
 And head to the download page.
 ![](/static/assets/renting-on-sia/image-4.png)

 Then from there download the windows binary.
 ![](/static/assets/renting-on-sia/image-5.png)

->Note, if you would like to compile it from the source, you can find the daemon code [here](https://gitlab.com/NebulousLabs/Sia), and the UI code [here](https://gitlab.com/NebulousLabs/Sia-UI).
+>Note, if you would like to compile it from the source, you can find the daemon code <a href="https://gitlab.com/NebulousLabs/Sia" target="_blank" rel="noopener noreferrer">here</a>, and the UI code <a href="https://gitlab.com/NebulousLabs/Sia-UI" target="_blank" rel="noopener noreferrer">here</a>.
 But in all likely-hood if you can do that, you don’t need this article ;p

 Now click on the .exe file that has been downloaded.
 Now windows doesn’t like cryto apps at all.
 So windows will automatically block the file when you try to open it.
 Thankfully, it’s easy to get around.
 Just click “more info”
 ![](/static/assets/renting-on-sia/image-6.png)